Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Another highly influential type of UGC is customer ratings and reviews.
 Reviews are a major deciding factor for shoppers when considering a purchase.
 Product pages with at least one review garnered a 354% conversion rate increase and a 446% increase in revenue per visitor compared to product pages without reviews, according to Bazaarvoice’s Shopper Experience Index.
 There’s few better ways to increase your add-to-cart rate.

 Five-star ratings and glowing reviews are great, but promptly addressing negative reviews and inquiries is crucial.
-That’s not only because of quality customer service expectations — responding to reviews and questions can result in a 98% average conversion lift for brands and retailers.
+And that’s not only because of quality customer service expectations.
+Responding to reviews and customer feedback can result in a 98% average conversion lift for brands and retailers.

 Brands can take their customer feedback a step further by compiling common issues or questions to create a comprehensive FAQ page on their website.
 Companies who receive a large number of reviews and questions can manage them with a dedicated customer service team or tools like a Questions & Answers platform.
 These portals allow brands of all sizes to effectively and efficiently respond to customer questions.